We have prepared this extensive guide on how to remove paint from wooden floors easily without spending extra bucks.

 - In the event that this does not work, keep scrubbing until all of the paint is removed.

 - Dry the wood floor by wiping it down with an absorbent cloth to remove any paint residue and excess moisture from the surface.

 Rubbing Alcohol & Lemon Juice

 To remove water-based paint from wood floors, all you need to do is make up a batch of rubbing alcohol and lemon juice combination.
-You might also find this guide helpful in painting your basement floor.

 - Get a jar and mix lemon juice and rubbing alcohol in 1:3 proportion.
 Using this formula, you can change and mix the ingredients for your painted floor according to its size.

 - When you’ve mixed the mixture, dip a cotton rag into it.
 Let the saturated rag soak on the painted wood floor for around 5 to 10 minutes.
 This helps loosen the paint.